JaCaLla/DebugSwiftAppDemo/README.md

 # DebugSwiftDemoApp with DebugSwift Integration

 DebugSwiftDemoApp is a simple Swift-based application showcasing the integration of **DebugSwift**—a powerful debugging tool designed to simplify debugging and streamline the development workflow.
+This is the base code referenced in the post [DebugSwift: Streamline Your Debugging Workflow](https://javios.eu/blog)

 ## Features